7. Linear Layers on Steroids

 Hint

-ATen assumes a row-major ordering of the involved matrices when calling at::matmul.
-This means, if we’d like to compute \(C = AB\) for the matrices \(A\) and \(B\) stored row-major in l_a and l_b, we’d implement something similar to at::Tensor l_c = at::matmul(l_a, l_b).
-Now, assume that l_a and l_b hold the matrices in column-major format as is the case for our blocked layout also shown in Fig. 7.1.1.
-In this case we simply compute the “transposed” product, i.e., \(C^T = B^TA^T\) through at::Tensor l_c = at::matmul(l_b, l_a)
+ATen assumes row-major order of the matrices involved when calling at::matmul.
+That is, if we want to compute \(C = AB\) for the matrices \(A\) and \(B\) and store them row-major in l_a and l_b, we’d implement something similar to at::Tensor l_c = at::matmul(l_a, l_b).
+Now let us assume that l_a and l_b hold the matrices in column-major format as is the case for our blocked layout also shown in Fig. 7.1.1.
+In this case we simply compute the “transposed” product, i.e., \(C^T = B^TA^T\) by at::Tensor l_c = at::matmul(l_b, l_a)

-Further, OpenMP allows us to harness all available cores of a processor.
-We will parallelize the two outermost blocking loops, i.e., those over \(K_b\) and \(N_b\), by using the collapse clause which is defined in Ch.
+Furthermore, OpenMP allows us to use all available cores of a processor.
+We will parallelize the two outermost blocking loops, i.e., those over \(K_b\) and \(N_b\), using the collapse clause defined in Sec.
 2.9.2 of the OpenMP Application Programming Interface.
-Be aware that we keep the \(C_b\) loop sequential w.r.t.
-OpenMP since we accumulate the results of the small matrix kernels in respective blocks of \(Y_b\).
-This means that a read-after-write dependence exists which prohibits a straightforward implementation.
+Note that we keep the \(C_b\) loop sequential with respect to OpenMP since we accumulate the results of the small matrix kernels in corresponding blocks of \(Y_b\).
+This means that there is a read-after-write dependency that prevents a straightforward implementation.

 Hint